 Sit-ups and crunches are mainstays of a classic core workout, but they're not doing your abs as many favors as you might think.

-In fact, planks can actually engage more of your midsection — and help you improve your posture, balance and muscular endurance in the process, says Elise Joan, yoga teacher and creator of Barre Blend.
+In fact, planks can actually engage more of your midsection — and help you improve your posture, balance and muscular endurance in the process.

-For Week 3 of the 4-Week Plank Challenge, Joan upped the intensity with a set of more challenging plank variations to push your core strength and incorporate more work from your glutes.
+We've upped the intensity of the classic plank with a set of more challenging variations to push your core strength and incorporate more work from your glutes.
+We're doing these for Week 3 of the 4-Week Plank Challenge, but you can do them on your own anytime.

 Challenge Day 15: Classic Plank With Leg Lift